CBD Oil and Tylenol: More Similar Than You ThinkOctober 28, 2019

 A prodrug refers to a medication or compound that, when ingested, is metabolized into a pharmacologically active drug.
 After administration, acetaminophen acts a prodrug by undergoing metabolic transformations to form the analgesic compound AM404.

 As a metabolite of acetaminophen, AM404 inhibits neuronal reuptake of the endocannabinoid anandamide.
 Anandamide is an agonist at cannabinoid CB1 receptors involved in the transmission and regulation of pain.

 How Are Tylenol and CBD Similar?

 If you are familiar with CBD oil, you might have already noticed how Tylenol and CBD are similar.
 Both CBD and Tylenol are used to relieve pain, and both do so by interacting with our endocannabinoid system.
-Research suggests that CBD may, like acetaminophen, inhibit the reuptake of anandamide helping to promote feelings of well-being.
+Research suggests that CBD products may, like acetaminophen, inhibit the reuptake of anandamide helping to promote feelings of well-being.

 Is CBD Better Than Tylenol?

 While both may work in similar ways, CBD and acetaminophen are far from being identical.
 Tylenol carries serious health risks if taken too often or in moderate dosages.
 Most notably, acetaminophen can result in severe liver damage especially if combined with alcohol.
 In contrast, CBD produces no harmful side effects or health risks.

 Despite its close relation with cannabis, CBD has no psychoactive properties, so it won’t get users high.
 Moreover, there is no risk of overdosing or addiction linked to CBD usage.